rails/rails/guides/source/security.md

 Model.where(:login => entered_user_name, :password => entered_password).first
 ```

 The array or hash form is only available in model instances.
-You can try +sanitize_sql()+ elsewhere. _(highlight)Make it a habit to think about the security consequences when using an external string in SQL_.
+You can try `sanitize_sql()` elsewhere. _(highlight)Make it a habit to think about the security consequences when using an external string in SQL_.

 ### Cross-Site Scripting (XSS)